ismisebrendan/HPQC/week4/README.md

 Hello, I am 0 of N. Received 10i from Rank i
 ```

-The rank is variable, however the message from rank i must arrive before the message from rank 0.
+The order in which the ranks return is variable, and the message from rank i need not be printed before the corresponding message from rank 0 is.